Lüdao Airport

-Lüdao Airport (綠島航空站 (Lǜdǎo Hángkōngzhàn)) (IATA: GNI, ICAO: RCGI) is an airport serving Lüdao, in Taitung County, Taiwan (ROC).
+Green Island Airport (綠島航空站 (Lǜdǎo Hángkōngzhàn)) (IATA: GNI, ICAO: RCGI) is an airport serving Lüdao, in Taitung County, Taiwan (ROC).

 History

 The airport was built in 1972, and was under the control of the Taiwan Garrison Command.
 It was rebuilt in 1977, and is now under control of the Civil Aeronautics Administration.
 An airport expansion project was implemented in 1995.

 Facilities

 The airport is 28 ft above mean sea level.
 It has one runway designated 17/35 with an asphalt surface measuring 992 × 23 m.

 Airlines and destinations

+As of 2025, it only operates daily flights to Taitung.